UNIZAR-30246-WebEngineering/jax-rs/README.md

 [Addressbook](addressbook) contains a demonstration of a CRUD repository with a RESTful interface.
 The code contains a set of [JUnit](http://junit.org/) tests that show how a REST client can interact with this repository.

 # Hello World!
 Server (standalone)
-[hellors](hellors)This project contains a demonstration of a web service build with [JAX-RS](http://docs.oracle.com/javaee/6/tutorial/doc/giepu.html) that can run standalone.
+[hellors](hellors) contains a demonstration of a web service build with [JAX-RS](http://docs.oracle.com/javaee/6/tutorial/doc/giepu.html) that can run standalone.
 That is, it does not require to be deployed in a server.

 Run the code with ```gradle server``` and then navigate to [http://localhost:8080/helloWorld/sayHello/World](http://localhost:8080/helloWorld/sayHello/World) to